-This framework provides a comprehensive approach for the Group for identifying, measuring, monitoring and managing each type of risk to which the Group is exposed.
+The Risk Management Framework provides a comprehensive approach for identifying, measuring, monitoring and managing each type of risk to which the Group is exposed.

 The Group operates in a complex and dynamic international environment and risk is inherent to its business and activities.
 The implementation of a robust and transparent risk management process is increasingly important in order for the Group to adapt and meet challenges in a structured way so it can continually align its strategy and business objectives against a background of changing risk and uncertainty.